 Video: Georges Vezina was ironman goalie for the Canadiens

-1928: Alex Connell of the Ottawa Senators gets his sixth consecutive shutout, an NHL record, in a 1-0 win against the visiting Canadiens.
+1928: Alec Connell of the Ottawa Senators gets his sixth consecutive shutout, an NHL record, in a 1-0 win against the visiting Canadiens.
 It's Connell's 12th shutout of the season and the 47th of his NHL career.

 1970: Bobby Orr scores his record-setting 22nd goal of the season, beating Wayne Rutledge during the Boston Bruins' 5-5 tie with the Kings at the Forum in Inglewood, California.
 Orr breaks his own NHL single-season mark for goals by a defenseman, set the previous season.
-He finishes the season with 33 goals.
+He finishes with 33 goals.

 1971: Gordie Howe scores his 20th goal in the Detroit Red Wings' 6-3 victory against the Minnesota North Stars at Olympia Stadium.
 He extends his own NHL record by scoring 20 or more goals for the 22nd consecutive season.

-1990: Defenseman Ray Bourque has the biggest scoring night of his 22-year NHL career, finishing with six points (one goal, five assists) for the Bruins in a 7-2 victory against the Vancouver Canucks at Pacific Coliseum.
+1990: Defenseman Ray Bourque has the biggest scoring night of his 22-year NHL career, finishing with six points (goal, five assists) for the Bruins in a 7-2 victory against the Vancouver Canucks at Pacific Coliseum.
 The five assists make Bourque the seventh defenseman in NHL history to have 600 assists in his career.